 A rock-solid prop whose remarkable longevity and technical mastery made him a valued asset for club and country across three hemispheres.

-John Afoa's rugby career is a testament to durability and adaptability.
-The Auckland-born forward earned his All Blacks jersey in 2005, part of a formidable generation of New Zealand forwards.
-While his 38 test caps were often won from the bench, his value was never in doubt; he was the reliable technician brought on to solidify the scrum in the game's crucial final quarters.
-After the 2011 World Cup victory, he embarked on an extraordinary club odyssey, becoming a cornerstone for Ulster in Ireland and then Gloucester in England, where his leadership and set-piece expertise were revered.
-His playing days stretched into his late thirties, a rare feat for a professional prop, with final stops in France and a sentimental return to New Zealand with the Crusaders.
-Afoa's legacy is that of a consummate professional who delivered high-level performance consistently, for whichever team he called home.
+John Afoa earned his first All Blacks jersey in 2005 as part of a formidable generation of New Zealand forwards.
+He won 38 test caps, often from the bench, as the reliable technician brought on to solidify the scrum in crucial final quarters.
+After the 2011 World Cup victory, he became a cornerstone for Ulster in Ireland and then Gloucester in England.
+His playing days stretched into his late thirties, a rare feat for a professional prop.
+Final stops included France and a sentimental return to New Zealand with the Crusaders.
+Afoa delivered high-level performance consistently for whichever team he called home.

 1981–1996